 Causes of Male Infertility

 Sperm abnormalities are a critical factor in male infertility.
-These abnormalities include:
+These abnormalities include:- Low sperm count

 - Poor sperm motility (movement)